iFork/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 console.log(m1)   // [2, 4, 6] is printed
 ```

-Based on the old array, map creates a <i>new array</i>, for which the function given as a parameter is used to create the items.
+Based on the old array, map creates a *new array*, for which the function given as a parameter is used to create the items.
 In the case of this example the original value is multiplied by two.

 Map can also transform the array into something completely different: